It (1927 film): Production

 This is one of the first examples of a "concept film", as well as one of the earlier examples of product placement.
 The concept of "It" is referred to throughout the film, including the scene where Glyn appears as herself and defines "It" for Mr. Waltham.
 Cosmopolitan magazine is featured prominently in a scene where the character Monty reads Glyn's story and introduces it to the audience.

-Stage actress Dorothy Tree had her first film role in a small, uncredited part.
+Stage actress Dorothy Tree made her screen debut in a small, uncredited, part.
 A young Gary Cooper was cast in a minor role as a newspaper reporter.

 Reception

-It was a hit with audiences all over the United States, breaking box office records.
+It was a hit with audiences all over the United States, breaking box-office records.
 Critics praised the film, especially its star, as "a joy to behold".
-It turned Clara Bow from an up-and-coming movie actress into a film legend as a result of "It", and the ranking Jazz Baby of the Jazz Age.
+It turned Clara Bow from an up-and-coming movie actress into a film legend as a result of It.
+She was described as the "Jazz Baby of the Jazz Age".
 The term "The It girl" has since entered the cultural lexicon.

 A scene from the film is included in the 1931 Paramount promotional compilation film The House That Shadows Built.